MikeBild/introduction-aws/README.md

   * GraphQL using Lambda-Functions
   * GraphQL using AppSync
   * Auth and Security
-  * DNS adn Custom-Domains
+  * DNS and Custom-Domains
   * Multiple Environments and Experiments
 * Hands-On
-  * Applicaion Structure
+  * Monorepo Applicaion Structure
   * [Time-Tracker](./examples/aws-lambda/README.md)

 ## More Resources